Five core values shape the heart and soul of everything St. Paul is all about.

 INTENTIONAL FAITH FORMATION

 Ours is a congregation that does not act as if it has all the answers.
-In fact, we think clarity in asking the right questions is more important than presuming to have some corner on the truth, especially given the complex issues of our day.
+In fact, we think clarity in asking the right questions is more important than presuming to have some corner on the truth, especially given the complex issues of the day.

 St. Paul is a servant church.
 We take our cues for serving others from Jesus Christ, who in a single sentence summed up the importance of being available to others: I came not to be served, but to serve (Matthew 20:28).

 Our congregation makes an extraordinary commitment to give generously to others.
-This generosity is fueled by the individual joy and commitment of all our people seeking to lead grateful (and happy) lives.
+This generosity is fueled by the individual joy and commitment of all our people seeking to lead grateful — and happy — lives.